 Advanta IRA understands the challenges small employers face when choosing retirement plans.
 Below we provide a comparison of these three retirement plans for small business owners to help you decide which plan is right for you and your business.
 The benefits described apply to self-directed plans, too.

 Savings Incentive Match Plan for Employees (SIMPLE IRAs)

 SIMPLE IRAs are beneficial for small businesses with fewer than 100 employees.
 These plans have minimal start-up and administrative costs compared to some other plans.
 Employers who offer SIMPLE IRAs enjoy the benefits of reducing business taxes and the flexibility of deciding how much they contribute to their employees’ plans.

 Basics of SIMPLE IRAs:

-- Employers can match employees’ contributions dollar-for-dollar up to 3% of the employees’ deferral contributions, or they can make non-elective contributions of up to 2% of an employee’s compensation.
+- Employers can match employees’ contributions dollar-for-dollar of up to 3 percent of the employees’ deferral contributions or they can make non-elective contributions of up to 2 percent of an employee’s compensation.

 - Contributions grow tax-free, and taxes are paid on distribution at retirement based on the applicable tax rate at that time.

 There is a deadline for opening a SIMPLE IRA.
 This plan must be established between January 1 and October 1 in the year you want contributions to count on your tax return.
 So, you have until October 1, 2021 to establish an account for this tax-reporting year.